Oil stocks, Hargreaves Lansdown drag FTSE 100 to 2-week low

 By Kit Rees

-LONDON, June 28 Britain's top share index dipped on Wednesday following a slide in shares of Hargreaves Lansdown and oil firms, though a jump in Bunzl's shares offered some relief.
+LONDON, June 28 (Reuters) - Britain's top share index dipped on Wednesday following a slide in shares of Hargreaves Lansdown and oil firms, though a jump in Bunzl's shares offered some relief.

 The blue chip FTSE 100 index had fallen 0.6 percent to 7,391.88 points by 0831 GMT, while British mid caps were also down 0.6 percent.